codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on.md

   Customers in our **enterprise plan** can log in to Codefresh, using Federated Single Sign-On (SSO).
 To learn more, please [contact sales](https://codefresh.io/contact-sales/).

   Federated identity management enables the cross organizational exchange of identity information across Internet domains, without migrating credential information or consolidating several security domains.
 With federation, customers can authenticate with their corporate credentials to gain access to Codefresh.
-This means that you can sign in to your Codefresh account using your corporate credentials.

   To set up Federated SSO, your identity management organization must use either of the following:

-  - **A Security Assertion Markup Language 2.0 (SAML 2.0)** compliant Identity Provider (IdP),  configured to communicate with Codefresh Service Provider (SP).
+  - **A Security Assertion Markup Language 2.0 (SAML 2.0)** compliant Identity Provider (IdP),  configured to communicate with the Codefresh Service Provider (SP).
 For example, ADFS, Auth0, Okta and Ping Identity.

   - **OpenID Connect (OAuth 2.0)** identity management.
 For example, Google, GitHub, Bitbucket and GitLab.